jakobib/angularjs2014/paper.md

 *...motivation to expose library services with AngularJS...*

-The demand to open up library systems through web services is known since years [@Breeding2009].
+The demand to open up library systems through web services is known for years [@Breeding2009].
 Nevertheless service oriented architecture (SOA), that is to divide an application into loosely coupled modules that can be used independently, is still not common in library software.